 The History (and Future) of the Sunset Strip’s Viper Room

-From grocery store to cabaret to rock club, the Viper Room’s path has been historic
+From grocery store to cabaret to rock club, the Viper Room is a historic fixture of the Sunset Strip.

 When actor Johnny Depp launched The Viper Room in 1993, it automatically became one of the hottest places on the Sunset Strip.
 But few people realize just how historic its location at 8852 Sunset really is.
 Dating back to 1921, it’s one of the oldest buildings on The Strip—and it didn’t start out as a club.